pbeardshear/Tycho/README.md

 	},
 	...
 });

+// Client
+tycho.messages.accept('move', function (data, callback) {
+	// Do stuff with the data
+	// ...
+	// Alert the server that you are done handling the message callback();
+});
 ```

 Of these four parameters, only serialize is required.  init is called each time a new message of the defined type is created, and establishes some default state for the other methods.
-The validate method returns a boolean indicating whether the message should be sent down to the client, and serialize determines the actual data to send.
-A callback can be provided if
+The validate method returns a boolean indicating whether the message should be sent, and serialize determines the actual data to send.
+A callback can be provided and would be executed
-the server is requesting data from the client (e.g. updating server state), and would be executed when the client finishes handling the message.
+when the message is finished being received.

 ## Client